dansmyers/SystemsSoftwarePrinciples/Labs/1-RegEx.md

 ### Kleene closure

 Use `*` to match 0 or more instances of a pattern.
-This is often combined with `.` as a generic placeholder that can match any character.
+This is often combined with `.` as a generic placeholder that can match any character. `.*` is therefore a wildcard that matches any number (including zero) of arbitrary characters.

 Find the words of any length that start with `q` and end with `ing`: